Children’s teeth development

-It’s important to choose the right toothbrush – one designed especially for children aged 2-5 years.
-These toothbrushes have small oval heads, soft bristles of different heights and a non-slip, cushioned handle.
+It’s important to choose a toothbrush designed especially for children aged 2-5 years.
+These toothbrushes have small oval heads, soft bristles and non-slip, cushioned handles.
 They also often have cartoons and fun designs on the handle, which your child might like.

 You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.